 This morning we heard the extremely sad news that John Doe died last night from a gunshot wound.
 This is the only information we have officially received on the circumstances surrounding the event.
 I know we are all saddened by John Doe's death, and send our condolences to his family and friends.
-Counselors will be located today in Room at a.m., p.m., and p.m. for residents/fellows, when it is available.
+Counselors will be located today in faculty and staff who wish to talk to a counselor.
+Information about the funeral will be provided when it is available.

+Room at a.m., p.m., and p.m. for residents/fellows,